drshahizan/software-engineering/proposal/submission/sec02/program/readme.md

   The hardware requirements for the app are minimal, with a basic web server and a MongoDB database server being sufficient.
 The software requirements include Node.js, MongoDB, and any necessary libraries and frameworks.

 **Data Visualization**:
-As the app does not require complex data analysis, data visualization tools are not necessary.
+The app does require complex data analysis, data visualization tools are not necessary.

 **Tools and Technologies**:
 The following tools and technologies will be used to develop and deploy the academic support app: